spdx/spdx-3-model/model/Software/Vocabularies/SBOMDocumentTypes.md

 ## Description

 This list of SBOM types with definitions, as defined in [Types of Software Bill of Material (SBOM) Documents](https://www.cisa.gov/sites/default/files/2023-04/sbom-types-document-508c.pdf), published on April 21, 2023.
-The SBOM types describe the most likely type of an SBOM from the producer perspective, so that consumers can draw conclusions about the data inside an SBOM.
+An SBOM type describes the most likely type of an SBOM from the producer perspective, so that consumers can draw conclusions about the data inside an SBOM.
 A single SBOM can have multiple SBOM document types associated with it.

 ## Metadata